Implementation of IRS Passport Cancellation for Unpaid Tax Debts Nears

 While the passport revocation procedures have not yet been implemented, the IRS page discussing the policy and procedures was recently updated in early February 2017.
 The page now carries a notice stating that the IRS expects for passport denial procedures to be implemented by the end of early 2017.
 Taxpayers do have time to take strategic action to avoid passport denial.

 How Can I Prevent Passport Denial if I Owe Back Taxes?

 If you owe back taxes and are worried about a passport denial impacting your ability to travel overseas to manage your wealth or oversee business operations, you can avoid the potential worst-case scenario through careful planning.
 It is essential to note that passport denial procedures will not be initiated against individuals who are making timely payments through an approved installment agreement or tax payment plan.

 Working with a tax professional can help you propose a plan or request other relief that can break your debt into manageable payments and potentially reduce the amount of tax you owe.
 However, for the best chance of acceptance, all offers should be premised on one’s reasonable collection potential.
 A tax professional can assist you with this and subsequent tax determinations.

 Work with a US Tax Professional When Concerned About Expat Tax Obligations

 If you are concerned about having your passport revoked due to significant unpaid back taxes, US CPA for expat taxes, Ted Kleinman, can discuss strategies to resolve your tax debt.
 If you are an expatriate and have questions or concerns regarding your offshore reporting obligations or tax payment duties, Ted can help.
-To schedule a free initial consultation, call U.S. Tax Help at (541) 923-0903.
+To schedule an initial consultation, call U.S. Tax Help at (541) 923-0903.